luckboy/Letin/doc/vm.md

 ## General

 The Letin virtual machine is designed for purely functional programming languages.
-A code for this virtual machine is executed without side-effects except modifications of stack and registers.
+A code for this virtual machine is executed without side-effects except modifications of two stacks and registers.
 The conception of this virtual is based on the let expression from functional programming languages.